magicmomo123/WBCS/arya/README.md

 Upon completion of the PCB, we realized that there was a problem in the design for the pcb that prohibits us from flashing the esp 32 when the USB is connected.
 Because of the current protection to the PCB, we cannot boot the ESP when the USB is conencted.
 We need to slightly redesign to fix this problem .

+# Notable PCB Issues (across iterations)

+Ran into DRC issues when making the PCB.
+Thought I had enough grounding holes scattered and everything was wired as expected, but turns out there were zones that were not grounded since they were isolated from the rest of the board by traces.
+The warning and errors were not helpful in figuring this out.

+While soldering the PCB, we ran into several issues.
+In hindsight, it would have beeen most effective to send the board and components for machine soldering given the size of our PCB.
+We anticipated having a challenge soldering, but it was much tougher than expected, especially since the oven was not working in a predictable manner.
+Instead, I designed a stencil that could be used to cover the right components with paste, and then heat the board up with the components on.

+Appyling the paste turned out to be harder than expected, and some of the paste in the fridge was not good at melting and connecting the components as intended.
+It was also hard to verify whether certain connections were accurately being made.
+Since our board was so small, we also had to take care to not lose extremely tiny capacitors and resistors that were incredibly difficult to hand-solder.

+At this point, I am thinking it might be easier to completely pivot and make the design a proof of concept with larger components since there still might be time.
+This way, we could verify whether certain systems and components are working as anticipated.
+Also it would be nice to check if our software and PCB design is accurate.

+The USB C connector was also hard to solder because of the pin design.
+Found out from some other groups and students that it is possible to flash the ESP by simply connecting the wires to individual ports.
+Ordered a connector on amazon that could power and flash the ESP conveniently.

 4/5

 Redesign completed and sent to vishal